alcrene/emd-paper-notebooks/Ex_Prinz2004.md

 $\Bconf{}$ distribution which is almost entirely on either 0 or 1.
 ~ Again, check that the calibration distribution is using both models to generate datasets.
-~ If each candidate is used for half the datasets, and we *still* see ueven distribution of $\Bconf{}$, then this can indicate a problem: it means that the ideal measure we are striving towards (true expected risk) is unable to identify that model used to generate the data.
+~ If each candidate is used for half the datasets, and we *still* see ueven distribution of $\Bconf{}$, then this can indicate a problem: it means that the ideal measure we are striving towards (true risk) is unable to identify that model used to generate the data.
 In this case, tweaking the $c$ value is a waste of time: the issue then is with the problem statement rather than the $\Bemd{}$ calibration.
 Most likely the issue is that the loss is ill-suited to the problem:
   + It might not account for rotation/translation symmetries in images, or time dilation in time-series.
   + One model’s loss might be lower, even on data generated with the other model.
 This can happen with a log posterior, when one model has more parameters: its higher dimensional prior "dilutes" the likelihood.
 This may be grounds to reject the more complex model on the basis of preferring simplicity, but it is *not* grounds to *falsify* that model.
 (Since it may still fit the data equally well.)